kera-cudmore/BookWorm/README.md

 * My Code Institute Mentor, [Adegbenga Adeye](https://github.com/deye9)
 * Daisy McGirr, for taking the time to respond to my slack post about creating a unique ID in my for loop.
 * Naiose Gaffney, for talking through and troubleshooting with me ways to pull data from the search to the add review page.
+* The fantastic Tutor Support team at Code Institute.